vapoursynth/vapoursynth/doc/pythonreference.rst

    .. py:attribute:: accept_lowercase

-      When set to *True* function name lookups in the core
+      When set to *True* function name lookups in the core are case insensitive.
+Don't distribute scripts that need it to be set.

    .. py:attribute:: max_cache_size